A-Hask/Arlene-s-README-generator/GeneratedREADME.md

   ## Installation Instructions

-  Clone the code from GitHub and enter "node index" in the command line
+  Clone the code from GitHub.
+Enter "node index.js" in the command line to start.

   ________________________________________

   ## Usage Information

-  Answer the prompts
+  Answer the questions prompted in the command line.

   ________________________________________